Crossoufire/MyLists/README.md

 * `user` - Standard user
 * `manager` - Standard user with the right to manage media:
-    * Can lock any media, so it won't be updated anymore by cron (to be used for old media with no update needed).
+    * Can lock any media, so it won't be updated anymore by the scheduled-tasks (Used for old media with no update needed).
-    * When a media is locked, you can edit some of its metadata.
+    * When a media is locked, you can edit the metadata.
 * `admin` - Used for administration tasks (access to all `/admin` pages).
 Should not be used as a standard user account.
-Does not appear in the "Hall of fame" and its statistics are not taken into account.
+Does not appear in the "Hall of fame" and his statistics are not taken into account.

 ## Miscellaneous